Skip to main content

 Requirements are described in POR, Rule 7.4.

 In the event of more serious accidents, refer to your Safe Scouting and what to do in an emergency (Purple Card).
 This will act as a short guide through the process.
-Make sure you are familiar with it and that all leaders have a copy to carry with them.
+Make sure you are familiar with it and that all volunteers have a copy to carry with them.

 Data Protection

-It is important to note that under the regulations of the GDPR, you must ensure that any personal or medical information regarding your members is not available for others to view.
+It is important to note that under the regulations of the GDPR, you must make sure that any personal or medical information regarding your members is not available for others to view.
 It is suggested therefore that you use a book with detachable pages.
 In practice, this means that entries can be recorded as usual, but that after an incident the page is removed from the book and then stored securely by, for example, the Trustee Board.

 Near Misses

-Reporting potential incidents:
+Reporting potential incidents

 If we see something that looks potentially unsafe then we all have a responsibility to do something about it.
-The initial step should be to ensure that the potential danger is removed, whether this is something physical or by changing the way that the activity is run or the conditions present.
+The initial step should be to make sure that the potential danger is removed, whether this is something physical or by changing the way that the activity is run or the conditions present.

-Reporting near misses:
+Reporting near misses

 Reporting near misses will allow the Scouts to identify patterns of incidents and update best practice advice and guidance for Members to support future activities.
 This is particularly important when it relates to issues with specific equipment or procedures that may have a wider impact.